 Highlights include the Hermit’s Cave and sister pub, Stormbird (both great for summer street drinking), Theo’s pizzeria, Van Hing and Silk Road for food, and late night dancing at The Joiners or the Tiger.
 Sports fans can watch the footy at the Old Dispensary and then play floodlit ping pong all night on the Green.

-Greenwich is still lovely on a weekday in January, but if you live there you’ll have to be there on weekends and over the summer too, when it’s filled largely with tourists (and tourist prices).
+Greenwich is still lovely on a weekday in January, but if you live there you have to be there on weekends and over the summer too, when it’s filled with tourists standing around gawping at old shit.
 But head east and the crowds dissipate to reveal decent boozers, The Pelton Arms, The Vanbrugh and windowless sports pub par excellence, Hardy’s.
 The Crown has a fine beer garden (more wiff waff) and puts on a regular vinyl night.